MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 # Create a .NET 3.5 Server Core Container Image

-This guide details creating a Windows Server Core container image that includes the .NET 3.5 framework.
+This guide details creating a Windows Server Core container that includes the .NET 3.5 framework.
 Before starting this exercise, you will need the Windows Server 2016 .iso file, or access the Windows Server 2016 media.

 ## Prepare Media